 Citizen Science Cluster Detection

 The deep and multi-band data in the main bodies of the Magellanic Clouds are also very useful for

 detecting faint star clusters.
-We are in the process of developing a citizen science project (led by L.C.J.)
+We have developed a citizen science project (led by L .Cliff Johnson)

 based on the SMASH data under the Zooniverse platform which